 Refugee Week takes place every year across the world in the week around World Refugee Day on the 20 June.
 In the UK, Refugee Week is coordinated by Counterpoint Arts and is an umbrella festival with a nationwide programme of arts, cultural and educational events that celebrate the contribution of refugees to the UK, and encourages a better understanding between communities.
-This year Refugee Week will be celebrated online as a digital festival with the theme “imagine”.
+This year Refugee Week will be celebrated online as a digital festival with the theme “We Cannot Walk Alone”.

 Refugee Week began in 1998 as a direct reaction to hostility in the media and society in general towards refugees and asylum seekers and is now one of the leading national initiatives working to counter this negative climate, defending the importance of sanctuary and the benefits it can bring to both refugees and host communities.